ApryseSDK/pdftron-flutter/API.md

 Extracts XFDF from the current document.
 If `annotationList` is null, export all annotations from the document; else export the valid ones specified.

+Note: the return value uses 0-indexed page numbers because it is an XFDF string.
+Meanwhile, the `Annot`s in the parameter use 1-indexed page numbers.

 Parameters:

 Name | Type | Description